rbec276/rbec276/README.md

 # Hi, I'm Rebecca. 👋

-### I'm a mechanical engineer looking to break into the field of technical writing!

 My goal is to learn new technologies and share with others through approachable and effective documentation.

 I'm currently working on building my tech writing portfolio.
 If you need someone to write documentation for your project, contact me!